ADOPTION INFORMATION DOGS

 - All pertinent animal protection and control laws must be obeyed.

-Our adoption policies were established to ensure the placement of our animals into permanent, responsible homes, and they comply with the guidelines and regulations set by Licking County Animal Control and the Licking County Humane Society.
+Our adoption policies were established to ensure the placement of our animals into permanent, responsible homes, and they comply with the guidelines and regulations set by Licking County Animal Control.
 If you have any questions about these policies, feel free to consult one of our staff members.

 955.21 DOG LICENSES: